 - You are not able to perform other types of work that your background may have prepared you to do

 You are eligible for benefits as soon as you stop being able to do substantial work.
-In most cases, Social Security defines substantial work as making $1,220 per month (but the rules are different for self-employed).
+In most cases, Social Security Administration defines substantial work as making $1,350 per month (but the rules are different for the self-employed).

 When can you apply?

-You can apply for disability as soon as you are not working or earning less than $1,220 per month because of your medical condition. — or when you realize you are disabled and can’t go back to work.
-That said, you must be expected to not be able to work for at least one year (or have an illness that is likely to result in your death) to qualify for SSDI or SSI benefits (this is called the durational requirement).
-You should apply right away, because there are delays between applying and actually receiving benefits.
+You can apply for disability as soon as you are not working or are earning less than $1,350 per month because of your medical condition — or when you realize you are disabled and can’t go back to work.
+That said, the expectation must be that you wont be able to work for at least 12 months (or have an illness that is likely to result in your death) to qualify for SSDI or SSI benefits (this is called the durational requirement).
+You should apply right away because there are delays between applying and actually receiving benefits.
 There are certain requirements regarding the expected length of disability and certain waiting periods during which benefits are not payable.
-Our advocates can help explain these to you.
+Our attorneys can help explain these to you.

 Most of the time, workers’ compensation is designed to be temporary, affording employees who have been hurt on the job a period of continuing income while they heal or wait for acceptance for SSDI benefits.
-Because they are separate entities, receiving workers’ compensation does not disqualify you for SSDI, nor does it negatively affect your chances of having your disability claim accepted.
+Receiving workers’ compensation does not disqualify you for SSDI, nor does it negatively affect your chances of having your disability claim accepted.

-In some cases, there are offsets (reductions) against your Social Security Disability benefits because of workers’ compensation benefits you may have received during the same period of disability.
+In some cases, there are offsets (reductions) against your SSDI benefits because of workers’ compensation benefits you may have received during the same period of disability.

 The Social Security Administration has a very different definition of disability than workers’ compensation.
-To qualify for SSDI, you must demonstrate that you are unable to perform any work which you have ever performed or could be trained to perform for any employer.
-Additionally, your disabling condition must be expected to last over a year or be expected to result in death.
+To qualify for SSDI, you must demonstrate that you are unable to perform any work that you have ever performed or could be trained to perform for any employer.
+Additionally, your disabling condition must be expected to last over 12 months or be expected to result in death.

-Social Security figures your average current earnings in one of three ways:
+Social Security Administration calculates your average current earnings in one of three ways:

-- The Average Monthly Wage Formula: Social Security uses your average monthly wages to calculate your disability benefit amount.
+- The Average Monthly Wage Formula: The Social Security Administration uses your average monthly wages to calculate your disability benefit amount.

-- The High-Five Formula: Social Security uses the average monthly wages from your five highest-paid consecutive calendar years.
-The
+- The High-Five Formula: The Social Security Administration uses the average monthly wages from your five highest-paid consecutive calendar years.

-- High-One Formula: Social Security uses the average monthly wages from your single highest-paid calendar year during the previous five years.
+- High-One Formula: The Social Security Administration uses the average monthly wages from your single highest-paid calendar year during the previous five years.

-The High-One formula is used in the vast majority of cases, although Social Security will use whichever method is most favorable to you.
-However your average earnings are calculated, if your SSDI monthly benefit and your monthly workers’ compensation benefit combined are higher than 80% of your average current earnings, the offset will apply.
+The High-One Formula is used in the vast majority of cases, although the Social Security Administration will use whichever method is most favorable to you.
+However your average earnings are calculated, if your SSDI monthly benefit and your monthly workers’ compensation benefit combined is higher than 80 percent of your average current earnings, an offset will apply.

 Offsets are something that must be reviewed on a case-by-case basis.
 Our attorneys can advise you on whether or not you will see an offset in benefits.
 Generally, Veterans Administration benefits and private pension benefits do not offset (reduce) SSA’s disability benefits.

-If you plan on receiving both workers’ compensation and SSDI, you would be well advised to seek the advice of a lawyer who is experienced working with both workers’ compensation and Social Security Disability claims.
+If you plan on receiving both workers’ compensation and SSDI, you would be well advised to seek the advice of a lawyer who is experienced working with both workers’ compensation and SSDI claims.
 In addition to advising you, they can also help structure your claims for both programs in a way that is most likely to be accepted.

-How can you afford to pay a lawyer to help with SSDI when you are applying for SSDI because of financial problems?
+How can I afford to pay a lawyer to help with SSDI when I am applying for SSDI because of financial problems?

 Disability benefits lawyers work on a contingency basis, which means if you do not win your claim, we do not receive any payment.
 This is a requirement from the federal government and is enforced by the Social Security Administration.

-If your claim is approved, your disability attorney will receive a one-time 25 percent payment from your retroactive benefits that will not exceed $6,000 – whichever is less.
-This means that you will never pay out-of-pocket for an attorney’s help.
+If your claim is approved, your disability attorney will receive a one-time 25 percent payment from your retroactive benefits, not to exceed $7,200 — whichever is less.
+This means that you will never pay out of pocket for an attorney’s help.

-Statistically, having a Social Security Disability lawyer represent you will improve your chances no matter where you are in the claims and appeals process.
+Statistically, having a SSDI lawyer represent you will improve your chances no matter where you are in the claims and appeals process.

 There are many people on disability and many more that should be receiving benefits.
 Numerous times, people who deserve disability benefits do not receive them.
-One of the things that improves your chances as you go through the process of applying for disability benefits is to have the help of an experienced Social Security Disability lawyer.
+One of the things that improves your chances as you go through the process of applying for disability benefits is to have the help of an experienced SSDI lawyer.

-There are also many people who would love to have the assistance of a Social Security Disability lawyer, but believe they can not afford it.
-Many times these individuals are not working and have little or no income, and it would normally be very difficult to hire a lawyer in these circumstances.
+There are also many people who would love to have the assistance of a SSDI lawyer, but believe they can not afford it.
+Many times, these individuals are not working and have little or no income, and it would normally be very difficult to hire a lawyer in these circumstances.

 Under new U.S. Department of Education guidelines, those who have borrowed federal loans may be eligible to have their Title IV federal loans forgiven.
 There are several circumstances, such as the following:

 - The borrower is suffering from a permanent total disability.
 If you have suffered a medical condition that prevents you from working for an indefinite period of time, you may be eligible to cancel any student loans you have.
-In order to qualify for this cancellation, you couldn’t have had this permanent total disability before you applied for your student loan, or your situation must have deteriorated significantly since that time.
-In order to prove this, you will need to supply a letter from your doctor, most likely on a form that your loan holder will provide.
+To qualify for this cancellation, you must not have had this permanent total disability before you applied for your student loan, or your situation must have deteriorated significantly since that time.
+To prove this, you will need to supply a letter from your doctor, most likely on a form that your loan holder will provide.

-- The borrower is enrolled in a rehabilitation program for his or her disability.
+- The borrower is enrolled in a rehabilitation program for their disability.
 If you are currently enrolled in a rehabilitation program for a disability you suffered, you may be able to defer your loan payments for the length of the program and an additional six months after the program ends.

-The first thing to remember is that a trial work period applies only if you receive Social Security Disability.
-Anyone who only receives Supplemental Security Income, for example, does not have to worry about the meaning of a trial work period.
-However, you receive SSDI (which is based on your work history), you need to be aware of the impact of completing a trial work period.
+The first thing to remember is that a trial work period applies only if you receive SSDI.
+Anyone who only receives SSI, for example, does not have to worry about the meaning of a trial work period.
+However, if you receive SSDI (which is based on your work history), you need to be aware of the impact of completing a trial work period.

 The Social Security Administration allows you nine trial work months during any five-year period.
 Generally, you will not be entitled to another trial work period once you have used these nine months.
 However, if your disability benefits end due to working and you later qualify for benefits again by submitting a new application or through expedited reinstatement, you may be allotted an additional trial work period.
-If you become eligible for benefits due to a granted application for expedited reinstatement, you will qualify for a new trial work period two years (24 months) after the reinstatement of your benefits.
+If you become eligible for benefits due to a granted application for expedited reinstatement, you will qualify for a new trial work period 24 months after the reinstatement of your benefits.